 Website: Stratford Ecological Center

 This non-profit animal shelter fosters over 170 abused, neglected and unwanted farm and companion animals.
 These animals freely roam around the property and you can pet and interact with them.
 The volunteer staff is full of knowledge and have always been so willing to answer our questions and fill us in on the animals.
-Sunrise Sanctuary allows the public to come to the property on select Saturdays for Open Barn Days.
-Check out the upcoming schedule for Open Barn Days and be sure to click the link for free tickets (suggested donation of $10 per adult and $5 per child) so volunteer staff can be planned accordingly.
+Sunrise Sanctuary allows the public to come to the property on one Saturday each month from May-October for Open Barn Days.
+Check out the upcoming schedule for Open Barn Days and be sure to click the link to purchase tickets in advance.
+The cost is $10 per adult, $5 per child age 4-17 and children 3 and under are free.

 Animals You May See: cows, horses, sheep, pigs, goats, llamas, turkeys, ducks, dogs, cats